-When the batteries presents some damage, derived from inadequate manufacturing, bad use, or mechanic damage, among other causes, they can lead to fire or explosion process.
+When the batteries are damaged, caused by inadequate manufacturing, improper use, or mechanical damage, among other causes, this can lead to fire or explosion.

 The amount of storage energy in a lithium ion cell is very high.
 Moreover, the failure of a battery gives place to a chain reaction called thermal runaway, which releases the energy contained in the battery in a short space of time.
-A failure of this type can produce temperatures over 500°C, accompanied by an explosion that can throw flaming material several meters away.
+A failure of this type can produce temperatures over 500°C with emission of flaming particles that can be thrown several meters away.
+In some cases, the gases can spread-out unignited, forming an explosive mixture with the air with resultant deflagration in case it reaches an external ignition source.